-Information on the computer matching service, availability of positions, your responsibilities when you apply and other information can be found here.
+Information on the computer matching service, availability of positions, your responsibilities when you apply and other information can be found on the DICAS site.
 A video overview of the changes in the application also is available.

 To assist you in putting together the highest quality application possible, the DPD director is available for consultation.